Samsung Galaxy Z Fold 6: Performance

-Memory and storage

 The Galaxy Z Fold 6 is equipped with 12 GB of LPDDR5X RAM and is available in 256 GB, 512 GB, or 1 TB of internal storage.
 It does not support microSD card expansion.

-Galaxy Z Fold SE comes with 16 GB of RAM and 512 GB of internal storage.
+Galaxy Z Fold SE only comes with 16 GB of RAM and 512 GB of internal storage.

 Battery

 The Galaxy Z Fold 6 and Galaxy Z Fold SE are equipped with two lithium-ion polymer batteries for a total capacity of 4,400 mAh.
-These devices support wired charging up to 25 W, wireless charging up to 15 W, and reverse wireless charging at 4.5 W, allowing them to power share with other compatible devices such as smartphones, earbuds, or smartwatches.
+These devices support wired charging up to 25 W, wireless charging up to 15 W, and reverse wireless charging at 4.5 W.

 Camera

 The Galaxy Z Fold 6 features a triple rear camera system: a 50 MP wide-angle lens with Dual Pixel autofocus and OIS, a 12 MP ultra-wide lens with a 123° field of view, and a 10 MP telephoto lens with 3x optical zoom and OIS.
 It includes a 10 MP front-facing camera on the cover screen and a 4 MP under-display camera beneath the main display, used for video calls and facial recognition.
-It’s also the last Z Fold to have an under-display camera on its main screen.
+It's also the last Z Fold to have an under-display camera on its main screen.

-Samsung's ProVisual Engine, an AI-based image processing system, is included to improve photo quality in various lighting conditions.

 The Galaxy Z Fold SE shares this setup, except for a 200 MP main sensor.
 Other components and AI features remain the same.

+Samsung's ProVisual Engine, an AI-based image processing system, is included to improve photo quality in various lighting conditions.